Competitive Local Routing with Constraints: Lower Bound on Local Routing

 \section{Lower Bound on Local Routing}

 We modify the proof by Bose~\etal~\cite{BBCDFLMM00} (that shows that no deterministic routing algorithm is $o(\sqrt{n})$-competitive for all triangulations) to show the following lower bound.

-\begin{theorem} No deterministic 1-local routing algorithm is $o(\sqrt{n})$-competitive with respect to the shortest path on all pairs of vertices of the $\Theta_6$-graph, regardless of the amount of memory it is allowed to use. \end{theorem} \begin{proof} Consider an $n \times n$ grid with $n \geq 16$ and shift every second row to the right by half a unit.
-We stretch the grid, such that each horizontal edge has length $n$ (see Figure~\ref{fig:RoutingLowerBoundGrid}).
-Next, we replace each horizontal edge by a constraint to prevent vertical visibility edges.
-Finally, we add two additional vertices, origin $s$ and destination $t$, centered horizontally at one unit below the bottom row and one unit above the top row, respectively.
+\begin{theorem} No deterministic 1-local routing algorithm is $o(\sqrt{n})$-competitive with respect to the shortest path on all pairs of vertices of the $\Theta_6$-graph of size $n$, regardless of the amount of memory it is allowed to use. \end{theorem} \begin{proof}[Proof.]
+The following construction is illustrated in Figure~\ref{fig:RoutingLowerBoundConstruction}a-e.
+Consider a $c \times c$ grid of vertices for an integer $c$ and shift every second row to the right by half a unit.
+We stretch the grid, such that each horizontal line segment has length $2c$.
+Next, we replace each horizontal line segment by a constraint to prevent vertical visibility edges and we remove all other line segments.
+After that, we add two additional vertices, source $s$ and destination $t$, centered horizontally at one unit below the bottom row and one unit above the top row, respectively.

-To conform to our general position assumption, we move all vertices by at most some arbitrarily small amount $\epsilon$, such that no two vertices define a line parallel to one of the rays that define the cones and no three vertices are collinear.
-In particular, we ensure that all vertices on the bottom row have $s$ as the closest vertex in one of their subcones and all vertices on the top row have $t$ as the closest vertex in one of their subcones.
-This can be achieved by placing the bottom row on the upper hull of an ellipse and placing the top row on the lower hull of an ellipse.
-On this point set and these constraints, we build the constrained $\Theta_6$-graph $G$.
+To conform to our general position assumption, we move all vertices by at most some arbitrarily small amount $\epsilon$, such that no two vertices define a line parallel to one of the rays that define the cones and no three vertices are collinear (see Figure~\ref{fig:RoutingLowerBoundConstruction}f).
+As part of this move, we ensure that each vertex on the bottom row has $s$ as its closest vertex in cone $C_2$ or $C_4$ (depending on whether it lies to the right or left of $s$), and that each vertex on the top row has $t$ as its closest vertex in cone $C_1$ or $C_5$ (again depending on whether it lies to the left or right of $t$).
+This can be done e.g.\ by placing the bottom row on the upper hull of an ellipse and placing the top row on the lower hull of an ellipse.
+On this point set and these constraints, we build the constrained $\Theta_6$-graph $G$ (see Figure~\ref{fig:RoutingLowerBoundGrid}).
+Note that vertical edges only appear at the left and right grid boundaries.